-Travelers House — This locally-run hostel is an excellent place for budget and solo travellers in Portland.
+HI Portland – Northwest – This hostel is an excellent place for budget and solo travellers in Portland.
 They offer both private and dorm rooms, have great common areas, and offer a kitchen to cook your own meals.
-Click here to see their latest prices

 Not quite what you’re looking for?
 Click here to browse more hotels in Portland!

-HotelHotel Hostel — This small hostel is an excellent choice for the solo and budget travellers on a Seattle to San Francisco road trip.
+HotelHotel Hostel – This small hostel is an excellent choice for solo and budget travellers on a Seattle to San Francisco road trip.
 With both private and dorm rooms available, they have a helpful staff and great common areas to meet other travellers.
-Click here to see their latest prices

 Not quite what you’re looking for?
 Click here to browse more hotels in Seattle!

-The San Francisco to Seattle drive may be a long one, but it is filled with dynamic cities, stunning natural scenery, and gorgeous coastline.
-While it might not be as famous of a road trip as California’s PCH, a Seattle to San Francisco road trip is an excellent way to see the Pacific Northwest.
+The drive from San Francisco to Seattle may be a long one, but it is filled with dynamic cities, stunning natural scenery, and gorgeous coastline.
+While it might not be as famous of a road trip as California’s PCH, this Pacific Northwest road trip is an excellent way to see the Pacific Northwest.